w3f/Grants-Program/applications/FIAT-on-off-ramp.md

 mint (amount, targetAddress)
 ```

-Ideally our parachain will be initialized with 0 stable-coins, and a bank account with 0 balance and arbitrary accounts, which can be smart contracts or wallet addresses.
-Before something can happen, we actually need some stable-coins.
+Our parachain will be initialized with 0 stable-coins, and a pegging bank account with 0 balance.
+First we need some stable-coins.
 The only way stable-coins find their way onto our parachain is via a wire-transfer to the pegging bank account.
 We will provide an API to fake incoming payments, so that you can test the system without real payments.

 Please check the [sequence diagram](#mint) for the mint-case.